BawdyAnarchist/quBSD/Future_Development.md

 qb-autosnap
 	- Need to add the zfs custom props to the datasets as created (qubsd-installer)
+	- Would be good to beef up the script.
+If there's another snap taken within say 30sec of another one, to discard whichever the shortest timeframe was.

 qb-backup (already created in $ubin)
 	- cron to run on both sides of source and dest, with ssh hostname, to automate backups